Cafe-Variome/CafeVariomeDocs/README.md

 ## Pipeline

-This section plays the pivotal role for ordering data files.
-First of all, it determines the unique value for each record or row such as Subject_ID inside the file or even for the individaul files.
-Secondly, the various coulumns can be grouped together for better query performance that can be grouped individually or customly.
+A pipeline plays a pivotal role in processing data files.
+First of all, it determines the unique value for each record or row such as Subject_ID inside the file or even for the individual files.
+Secondly, the various columns can be grouped together for better query performance that can be grouped individually or customly.
 Thus, by ordering the records within the files or the individaual files, data discovery can be accomplished quickly and accurately.
 By clicking the pipeline in the dashboard under the data section two options will be shown as follws: *Create a Pipeline* and *View Pipelines* as depicted in the below screenshot:

 ![Alt text](Archive/screenshots/16.Pipelines.png?raw=true "Pipelines")